 - GPS Address: 186 Lighthouse Road, Owls Head, ME 04854

-Though modest in size, Owls Head Light commands sweeping views of Penobscot Bay.
-Its short tower sits atop a rocky cliff, and the light itself shines nearly 16 miles out to sea thanks to its high focal plane.
+✦ Though modest in size, Owls Head Light commands sweeping views of Penobscot Bay.
 The site includes walking trails, picnic areas, and a small museum inside the former keeper’s quarters.
+Owls Head is frequently cited as one of the most haunted lighthouses in America.

 Bass Harbor Head Light Station — Mount Desert Island (Acadia National Park)